axarekma/voxelproj/README.md

 ### TODO

-- Data chunking for larger datasets (Right now, due to using shared memory for the precalculated trigonometric parameters n_angles is limited by MAX_ANGLES=512)
+- Data chunking for larger datasets.
+(Currently, due to using shared memory for precomputed trigonometric parameters, n_angles is limited by MAX_ANGLES=512.)
-- Translations (x-Translation shouldn't really have computational overhead, y-translation can be done via TEX interpolation.)
+- Translations: x-translation should have no computational overhead; y-translation could be handled via texture interpolation.

 [^1]: [Tomosipo](https://github.com/ahendriksen/tomosipo)
 [^2]: [LEAP](https://github.com/LLNL/leap)